KEEZDAO/KEEZ-Protocol-Documentation/docs/Guide/step-04.md

 This page displays the DAOs that have assigned you key permissions.

-To create a proposal, selecting a DAO and click the **Propose** button.
+Select a DAO and click the **Propose** button to create a proposal.

 :::info
 To create a new proposal, a member must have the proposal key permission.